 The two main cases in which (4.22) is used are (a) the specification of the boundary conditions along artificial walls of a limited domain basin and (b) the computation of the velocity field associated with a given T-S field (for example to build the initial state of a prognostic simulation, or to use the resulting velocity field for a passive tracer study).
 The first case applies to regional models that have artificial walls instead of open boundaries.
-In the vicinity of these walls, S_o takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
-The second case corresponds to the use of the robust diagnostic method [Sarmiento and Bryan 1982].
-It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field $(T_o - S_o)$.
-The time scale associated with S_o is generally not a constant but spatially varying in order to respect other properties.
-For example, it is usually set to zero in the mixed layer (defined either on a density or S_o criterion) [Madec et al. 1996] and in the equatorial region [Reverdin et al. 1991, Fujio and Imasato 1991, Marti 1992] since these two regions have a short time scale of adjustment; while smaller S_o are used in the deep ocean where the typical time scale is long [Sarmiento and Bryan 1982].
+In the vicinity of these walls, $S_o$ takes large values (equivalent to a time scale of a few days) whereas it is zero in the interior of the model domain.
+The second case corresponds to the use of the robust diagnostic method [?].
+It allows us to find the velocity field consistent with the model dynamics whilst having a T-S field close to a given climatological field ( $T_o - S_o$ ).
+The time scale associated with $S_o$ is generally not a constant but spatially varying in order to respect other properties.
+For example, it is usually set to zero in the mixed layer (defined either on a density or $S_o$ criterion) [?] and in the equatorial region [???] since these two regions have a short time scale of adjustment ; while smaller $S_o$ are used in the deep ocean where the typical time scale is long [?].
 In addition the time scale is reduced (even to zero) along the western boundary to allow the model to reconstruct its own western boundary structure in equilibrium with its physics.
 The choice of a Newtonian damping acting in the mixed layer or not is controlled by namelist parameter nmldmp.